KS3 Curriculum

 ART

-The Art Department is situated in the D block.
-There are 2 specialist art rooms with and adjoining room which we use for photography and as the Sixth Form study area.
+The Art Department has 2 specialist art rooms with an adjoining room which we use for photography and as the Sixth Form study area.
 We also have the Arts Community room on the ground floor which we share with the other Expressive Arts subjects for group work and workshops.
 We have a suite of laptops which students use for digital editing and for research.
 Students work is regularly celebrated on the departments Instagram account whs_art_department and on the School’s Twitter (X) account.

 Students are not set for art.
 They have 1 x 50 minute lesson in Year 7, 2 x 50 minute lessons in Year 8 and 1 x 50 minute lessons in Year 9.